What is a Ketogenic Diet?

 - Cut the “healthy” carbs: Even the carbohydrate-containing foods that are considered to be healthy should be eliminated on a ketogenic diet, including but not limited to: most fruit (bananas, apples, etc.), rice, pasta, quinoa, sweet potatoes, non-fat yogurt, whole grain products, granola, oatmeal, and sports drinks.

 - Stick to high-quality protein, fatty cuts of meat, healthy fats, and high-fiber cruciferous vegetables, while also drinking plenty of water.
 These are staples of a well-formulated keto diet for beginners.

 - Tip: When shopping, become accustomed to reading nutrition labels, paying careful attention to “sneaky carbohydrates” that may be included in dressings, sauces, and dips, which can add up quickly and knock individuals out of ketosis.

 Common Ketogenic Dieting Mistakes

 As one embarks on a ketogenic lifestyle, there are major changes that need to occur—aside from the biological adaptations—in which there does exist a learning curve.
 Below are common mistakes that individuals can make when adopting a keto diet for beginners:

 - Too many “sneaky” carbohydrates: Those who do not track may end up exceeding the 20–50g, or around 5–10%, which is traditionally recommended.
-Keep in mind that things like ranch dressing and peanut butters need to be used sparingly despite being “high fat” because they also tend to have high carbohydrate levels as well.
+Keep in mind that things like ranch dressing and peanut butter need to be used sparingly despite being “high fat” because they also tend to have high carbohydrate levels as well.

 - Not having enough fat: People restrict their carbohydrates but fail to increase their fat intake.
-Now this doesn’t mean you need to drink oils and put butters in your coffee all of the time, but make sure you are using fat to fill in your calories once protein is accounted for.
+Now, this doesn’t mean you need to drink oils and put butter in your coffee all of the time, but make sure you are using fat to fill in your calories once the protein is accounted for.

 - Having too much protein: This is likely not an issue for most people, but for others having too much protein can negatively impact ketosis, due to its glucogenic effects.
 The level needed to achieve this is still unknown, but likely higher than we originally thought.
 To prevent this, try to eat whole foods as much as possible instead of isolated protein sources (i.e., straight protein shakes).